Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX) Shares Sold by Morris Financial Concepts Inc.

-Morris Financial Concepts Inc. trimmed its stake in shares of Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX – Free Report) by 1.6% during the 3rd quarter, Holdings Channel reports.
-The fund owned 68,467 shares of the company’s stock after selling 1,119 shares during the quarter.
-Dimensional World ex U.S. Core Equity 2 ETF makes up about 1.0% of Morris Financial Concepts Inc.’s investment portfolio, making the stock its 21st largest position.
-Morris Financial Concepts Inc.’s holdings in Dimensional World ex U.S. Core Equity 2 ETF were worth $1,542,000 as of its most recent filing with the Securities & Exchange Commission.
+Morris Financial Concepts Inc. reduced its holdings in Dimensional World ex U.S. Core Equity 2 ETF (NYSEARCA:DFAX – Free Report) by 1.6% during the 3rd quarter, Holdings Channel reports.
+The firm owned 68,467 shares of the company’s stock after selling 1,119 shares during the quarter.
+Dimensional World ex U.S. Core Equity 2 ETF makes up about 1.0% of Morris Financial Concepts Inc.’s holdings, making the stock its 21st largest holding.
+Morris Financial Concepts Inc.’s holdings in Dimensional World ex U.S. Core Equity 2 ETF were worth $1,542,000 at the end of the most recent reporting period.

-Several other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-Independent Advisor Alliance grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 40.6% during the third quarter.
-Independent Advisor Alliance now owns 22,040 shares of the company’s stock worth $496,000 after acquiring an additional 6,359 shares during the period.
-Stratos Wealth Partners LTD. grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 3.4% in the third quarter.
-Stratos Wealth Partners LTD. now owns 18,042 shares of the company’s stock valued at $406,000 after purchasing an additional 589 shares during the period.
-Raymond James Financial Services Advisors Inc. grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 1.9% in the third quarter.
-Raymond James Financial Services Advisors Inc. now owns 1,327,296 shares of the company’s stock valued at $29,891,000 after purchasing an additional 24,831 shares during the period.
-Gould Asset Management LLC CA grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 22.4% in the third quarter.
-Gould Asset Management LLC CA now owns 134,246 shares of the company’s stock valued at $3,023,000 after purchasing an additional 24,542 shares during the period.
-Finally, Cambridge Investment Research Advisors Inc. grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 5.8% in the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 295,943 shares of the company’s stock valued at $6,665,000 after purchasing an additional 16,217 shares during the period.
+Several other institutional investors also recently bought and sold shares of the business.
+Moneta Group Investment Advisors LLC grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 108,871.9% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 18,633,102 shares of the company’s stock valued at $402,475,000 after purchasing an additional 18,616,003 shares during the period.
+Buckingham Strategic Wealth LLC grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 3.3% in the second quarter.
+Buckingham Strategic Wealth LLC now owns 11,513,037 shares of the company’s stock valued at $268,369,000 after purchasing an additional 369,357 shares during the period.
+Geometric Wealth Advisors grew its holdings in Dimensional World ex U.S. Core Equity 2 ETF by 4.2% in the third quarter.
+Geometric Wealth Advisors now owns 5,763,629 shares of the company’s stock valued at $129,797,000 after purchasing an additional 232,325 shares during the period.
+Commonwealth Equity Services LLC lifted its position in shares of Dimensional World ex U.S. Core Equity 2 ETF by 3.5% in the third quarter.
+Commonwealth Equity Services LLC now owns 5,409,226 shares of the company’s stock valued at $121,816,000 after acquiring an additional 180,435 shares in the last quarter.
+Finally, Monograph Wealth Advisors LLC lifted its position in shares of Dimensional World ex U.S. Core Equity 2 ETF by 7.3% in the second quarter.
+Monograph Wealth Advisors LLC now owns 4,482,092 shares of the company’s stock valued at $104,478,000 after acquiring an additional 306,495 shares in the last quarter.

-Dimensional World ex U.S. Core Equity 2 ETF Trading Down 0.8 %
+Dimensional World ex U.S. Core Equity 2 ETF Stock Down 0.8 %

 About Dimensional World ex U.S. Core Equity 2 ETF